One Program – Two Projects

 In 2012 Community Roots partnered with North Idaho College to restore a sorely depleted piece of land, along the education corridor, to environmental health and productivity.
 Transforming this dirt field from a neglected vacant lot to a blooming, productive growing spot was a big challenge.
 An all-volunteer Steering Committee formed eager to take on the challenge and built the area’s first organic gardening and environmental sustainability education center.
 This program was named “The Gathering Garden” in reference to the site’s original use as a gathering spot for indigenous tribes and later housing one of the many sawmills that signified the economic base of the region.
 The garden now serves as a venue for people to share their knowledge and skills on a variety of horticultural practices, with the aim of reconnecting people with the land that feeds them, as well as demonstrating simple sustainability practices.

-This year the Community Roots Gathering Garden is serving as a hands-on classroom for a number of interns participating in the Work Ready Program, a 5-step employment readiness training program for at-risk youth administered by Crosswalk North Idaho (formerly Project Safe Place).
-Participants are gaining experience in various organic growing practices, water conservation, tool safety, soil remediation, seed selection and planting.
+In 2013, the Community Roots Gathering Garden served as a hands-on classroom for a number of interns participating in the Work Ready Program, a 5-step employment readiness training program for at-risk youth administered by Crosswalk North Idaho (formerly Project Safe Place).
+Participants gain experience in various organic growing practices, water conservation, tool safety, soil remediation, seed selection and planting.

 With the Gathering Garden being an all volunteer effort we are always in need of additional help – planting, weeding, watering, teaching – as “many hands make work light.”
 If you would like to join in the fun, make a donation of time or materials or give a monetary contribution, call the KEA office ( 208) 667-9093 or email email@example.com.